AMReX-Codes/amrex/Docs/sphinx_documentation/source/GPU.rst

 AMReX also provides a variation of the launch function that is implemented as a C++ macro.
-It behaves identically to the function, but hides the lambda function from to the user.
+It behaves identically to the function, but hides the lambda function from the user.
 There are some subtle differences between the two implementations, that will be discussed.
 It is up to the user to select which version they would like to use.
 For simplicity, the function variation will be discussed throughout the rest of this documentation, however all code snippets will also include the macro variation